What Is Charcot Arthropathy?

 What is the overall prognosis?

-If a stable, shoeable or braceable foot can be obtained and maintained, the prognosis overall is good.
-However, regular visits with an orthopaedic foot and ankle surgeon are important to ensure that
+If your foot and ankle are stable, can be put in a brace, and/or can be put in shoes, the prognosis overall is good.
+However, regular visits with a foot and ankle orthopaedic surgeon are important to ensure that

 there are no changes over time.
-Changes in position of the foot or ankle can lead to difficulty with shoewear, orthoses or lead to potential ulceration and infection.
+Changes in position of the foot or ankle can lead to difficulty with shoes, orthoses, or potential ulceration and infection.

-In some cases a shoeable, braceable foot is unable to be obtained and the outcomes with conservative or surgical treatment are poorer.
-Persistent ulceration, infection and failure of treatment can lead to possible amputation.
+In some cases, the foot cannot be put in a shoe or brace, and the outcomes with conservative or surgical treatment are not as good.
+Persistent ulceration, infection, and unsuccessful treatment can lead to possible amputation.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute